cebe89/Reddit_Account_Migrator-Downloader/README.md

 If you want to only download a certain interval from the url-list, you can also change the json file for the sites to take a slice with (from, to).
 All csv and txt files are saved by default into a folder with the same name as the username.
 Downloaded images are saved into the folder in a 'downloads' subfolder by default, but you can also give the function a different folder in the json.
+Now also takes  some unique flags besides the json settings:
+"-s" "file": Give it a txt file with a subreddit's name on each line, and it will subscribe to all included subreddits.
+"-u" "file": Same as before, but now it unsubscribes you from the listed subreddits.
+"-m" "file": Give it a txt file where each line is formatted like "multireddit: subreddit1 subreddit2 subr..." and it will create the multireddits with the given subreddits in it.
+I had some issue where subreddit names where not compatible, for now I only have a message warning you and removing it from the list beforehand.
+Also I don't check (yet) if a subreddit actually exists and is not private or banned, praw will give you an error then.

 # etc
 The main does in order:
-read json > log-in > fetch subreddits > fetch multireddits > save subreddits locally > save multireddits locally >
+read json > log-in > read flags and execute if found > fetch subreddits > fetch multireddits > save subreddits locally > save multireddits locally >
 fetch saved favorites > fetch user comments > convert both into dict > save favorites to csv file >
 extract urls (imgur and i.reddit) from dict > save extracted urls to csv file > download extracted urls (webcrawls if not direct link)